SiddNan/transformer-circuits-lab/README.md

 ## A note on how this was built

 The architecture decisions, interpretability experiments, and analysis in this README are mine.
 I used [Claude Code](https://claude.ai/claude-code) to help write training infrastructure and boilerplate (the trainer loop, data loading, config system) — the kind of code that's necessary but not where the interesting ideas live.
-Think of it the way you'd use a well-documented library to handle the scaffolding so you can focus on the actual research.

 ---